Legislative achievements include:

 - Helped establish the Emergency Operations Center where communications and operations during Hurricane Irene and Superstorm Sandy were headquartered.

 - Fought for tax breaks for emergency responders.

 - Facilitated the donation of pet oxygen masks from the Canine Fence Corporation to all Huntington Fire Departments and annexes.

 - Sponsor of the Annual Huntington Tulip Festival.
 The Town plants over 20,000 tulip bulbs in Heckscher Park in the Spring and when the flowers bloom, the celebration attracts more than 5,000 people.
-The event was based on Cuthbertson's dream to bring more family-oriented events to Huntington.

 - Initiated the Town of Huntington's Community Mural Project, utilizing teen art apprentices from the Huntington Youth Bureau's Project Excel, who worked under the guidance of a professional artist, to create a vision of sailboats and the Huntington Lighthouse in Huntington Harbor.
 This huge mural can be seen at the rear of the municipal parking lot on the west side of the 200 block of New York Avenue in Huntington Village.

 - Co-sponsors the annual Family Earth Day Expo at Town Hall to coincide with the global celebration of Earth Day – typically the third Saturday in April.
 This encourages and includes e-waste recycling, personal documentation shredding, a green expo and the Touch A Truck Event allowing those present to climb on, touch and learn about the different aspects of trucks displayed.